obsidian-tasks-group/obsidian-tasks/docs/Editing/Create or edit Task.md

 - On Windows, press the `Alt`-key and the underlined letter at the same time.
 - On Mac, press `Ctrl`-key and the `Option`-key and the underlined letter at the same time.

+See [[#Hotkey and keyboard shortcut conflict]] below for important information relating to keyboard shortcuts and the hotkey used to open this modal.

 ### Turning off keyboard shortcuts

 > [!released]